livehub-root/livehub/README.md

 # Livehub

-Livehub is a open source hub to allow IoT devices to connect to cloud servers via common agreed-upon interfaces, as well as submit data to them.
+Livehub is an open source hub to allow IoT devices to connect to cloud servers via common agreed-upon interfaces, as well as submit data to them.
 It consists of a set of standard interface definitions:
 - Post interfaces for publishers, the IoT devices, to submit data
 - Get interfaces for consumers to obtain data